 Just as the cloud is in the skype, Fog is on the ground and is best suited for constrained networks where they need contextual awareness and quick reaction.
 Edge computing is another term where the processing is actually carried out at the furthest point – the IoT device itself.
 Edge computing is often called Mist computing.

 Cloud computing is not everything.

 IoT brings highlights the concept that “cloud computing is not everything”.
-IoT will require onsite data processing and some of this data will need to be analyzed in real time.
-This form of edge computing is essential when you need to get near time results and when there isn’t time to send visual, speed and location information to the cloud for an instruction as to what to do next.
+IoT will require onsite data processing and some of this data will need to be analyzed in real-time.
+This form of edge computing is essential when you need to get near-time results and when there isn’t time to send visual, speed, and location information to the cloud for instruction as to what to do next.
 If a dog runs out in front of your car, the application does not have the time for a number of round trips to the cloud.

 Services like iCloud have had a rough few years, businesses are pretty worried about how secure their data will be when using one of the many cloud-based services available.
 This is because of the iCloud data breach back in 2014.
 However, with the rise of cloud security solutions, many businesses are starting to see the benefits of cloud technology as they no longer have to worry about the security of their data.

 The Internet is prone to latency and there is nothing we can do about that unless we shorten the links or change the speed of light.
 Connected cars require the capability to “think” and make decisions on the ground without the need for additional hops to the cloud.